Rejuva Minerals Application Tips

 - Apply the pencil eyeliner starting at the inner corner of the upper lid, moving outward.
 Repeat on the lower lid, if desired.

-- Follow the liner application with a coat of Rejuva Minerals Moonless Night powder (or choose from our other pressed powder shades), which is applied easiest with an angled eyeliner brush (see below for application details).
+- Follow the liner application with a coat of Rejuva Minerals Brazilian Brown powder (or choose from our other pressed powder shades), which is applied easiest with an angled eyeliner brush (see below for application details).
 The eye shadow will help set the eyeliner pencil and also give it a softer look.

 - Alternately, you may also put a light dusting of Multi-Task powder over the eyeliner pencil.
 This powder is nearly colorless so it will not detract from the eyeliner intensity.